Giant Swing: Sarn Choa Po Seu or Tiger God Shrine

 In the quarter there is also a well-known and high regarded Chinese shrine, Sarn Choa Po Seu ('tiger shrine').
 Originally it was a building on Bamrung Mueang Road, where the big Chinese communities were.
 Later, King Rama V expanded the road and had the shrine relocated to the current location on Ta Nao Road, near WatMahanaparam.
 The site is a place of worship for Thai and Chinese people seeking success in career, money, love, and infant fertility.

-Built in 1834, during the reign of King Rama III, the Tiger God Shrine is one of the most ancient and famous shrines in Thailand.
-Moreover, this shrine has beautiful interior design and has some antiquities.
-Most people come to pay respect to "Tua Lao Aie", a Chinese God to have good fortune, especially on Chinese New Year's Day.
+Built in 1834 during the reign of King Rama III, the Tiger God Shrine is a Chinese in Thailand.
+The shrine contains traditional Chinese interior decoration and historical artifacts.
+It is dedicated to Tua Lao Aie, a Chinese deity associated with good fortune.
+The shrine is visited by worshippers, particularly durning the Chinese New Year celebrations.

 Lan Kon Mueng (Townspeople Plaza)

 At the heart of the quarter is LanKonMueng, in front of city hall.
 Every morning and evening, this is the recreational area of the locals, where they can exercise such as dance aerobics, jogging, stroll around, gather or just relax, bring children or pets out for a walk, and enjoy the breeze.